The matrix taxonomy of finitely complete categories: The algorithm

 The following result is obtained by an adaptation of ideas from~\cite{Weighill2017}:

-\begin{theorem} Let $\mathbb{C}$ be a category having finite limits and finite colimits, where every morphism factorizes as an epimorphism followed by an equalizer.
+\begin{theorem} Let $\mathbb{C}$ be a category having finite limits and finite colimits, where every morphism factorises as an epimorphism followed by an equaliser.
 Consider two matrix sets $S\subseteq T$.
 If $\mathbb{C}$ has enough $T$-injective objects, then $\mathsf{Inj}_S\mathbb{C}$ is the largest full subcategory of $\mathbb{C}$ among those that contain all $T$-injective objects, are closed under finite limits, and whose dual categories have $M$-closed relations for every $M\in S$. \end{theorem}

-\begin{proof} A factorization $f=gh$ of a morphism $f\colon X\to Y$ into an epimorphism $h$ followed by an equalizer $g$ is a universal epi-factorization of~$f$.
-This is a consequence of the fact that any equalizer $g$ is a `strong monomorphism', meaning that for any commutative diagram of solid morphisms
+\begin{proof} A factorisation $f=gh$ of a morphism $f\colon X\to Y$ into an epimorphism $h$ followed by an equaliser $g$ is a universal epi-factorisation of~$f$.
+This is a consequence of the fact that any equaliser $g$ is a `strong monomorphism', meaning that for any commutative diagram of solid morphisms